110 East: History

 However, in November 2024 the building signed its first tenant.
 Patterson Pope will occupy 6,565 sqft on the twelfth floor.
 The company will be moved from 3001 N. Graham St. In May 2025 SouthState Bank announced it will lease 40,000 sqft in the building to house 100 employees.
 SouthState is the third tenant and the deal brought the building's occupancy to 16%.
 In June 2025 it was announced that Coinbase, the nation's largest crypto exchange, will leasing 58,600 sqft, occupying floors 18 and 19.
 The company will be hiring 130 local employees.
 This announcement brings the building's occupancy to 36%.
 In August 2025 Michigan-based Spar Group Inc. announced that in October 2025 it will be relocating its corporate headquarters to the building.
 The company will be occupying 16,000 sqft to house 75 employees.
 The new lease brings the building to 37% leased.

 In August 2025 it was announced that Memphis, Tennessee-based First Horizon Corp will be leasing 88,167 sqft across the top three floors of building.
 This move will consolidate all of their Charlotte offices.
 The company will anchor the building upon moving in which will occur in the first half of 2026.
 This lease brings the building's occupancy to 70%.

 In October 2025 the tower announced several new leases.
 Law firm Bradley Arant Boult Cummings will be leasing 41,851 sqft across two floors.
 The company plans to relocate its 59 local employees to the building in early 2027.
 Aon will be leasing 13,254 sqft on the 17th floor.
 These new leases bring the building to 81%.
 In 2025 Trinity Partners, the leasing agency, has secured deals for 300,000 sqft of leased space.

+In February 2026 Charles Schwab Corp. announced it will be leasing 58,700 sqft in the building.
+The company currently leases an entire two building in SouthPark at 4529 Sharon Road, which contains 43,000 sqft.
+The company's possible building move in date in fall 2026.
+With this lease the building is 95% leased.